|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 In the last section, we discussed the concepts of internet time consumption.
 These concepts included: unchecked time flow; internet interference; and denial.

-In this section, we will examine underlying emotional causes that trigger a client’s internet addiction.
+In this section, we will examine underlying emotional causes that trigger a client’s problematic internet use.
 These underlying causes include: depression; low self-esteem; and anxiety.

 ♦ #1 Depression